russpv/lognsh/README.md

 ---

-> I didn’t write this to replace Bash.
-I wrote it to understand what a shell really is and to have something I could trust and debug fully. `lognsh` doesn't support scripting or job control.
+> I wrote this to understand what a shell really is and to have something I could trust and debug fully. `lognsh` doesn't support scripting or job control.
 But it’s solid, minimal, and... mine!